thomasthaddeus/cityuseattle.github.io/docs/git/install.md

 ### Section 2: Using brew package manager to install Git

  1. There are several options for installing Git on macOS.
 Note that any non-source distributions are provided by third parties and may not be up to date with the latest source release.
    In this tutorial, we will use homebrew, a package manager in macOS, to install Git.
-If you don't like to use homebrew, you can follow <https://git-scm.com/download/mac> to install Git in other way.
+If you don't like to use homebrew, you can follow <https://git-scm.com/download/mac> to install Git in another way.
-   Note: if you encounter problems while installing Git using another way, TA may not be able to solve your problem.
+   Note: if you encounter problems while installing Git using another way, the TA may not be able to help solve your problem.

  2. Follow the steps in the link <https://sourabhbajaj.com/mac-setup/Homebrew/> to install homebrew if you don't already have it.
 For more information about what brew can do, visit the following link <https://brew.sh/>